Elleyey/project/PROCESS.md

 working on code cleaning and looks of site.
 - wanted to do annotation in multiline graph, is not possible in d3v3.
 Chose to do a circle with tooltip to explain the decreasing of crime in NL.
 - also after feedback from friday presentations, decided to draw line in other chart.

+# day 17 (25-6)

+made update functions of map and barchart EU today, working except for title update.
+Tomorrow: clean code EU and NL / clean html